apocalyptech/pystarboundmap/README.md

 #### Installation to system / user / virtualenv

+**NOTE:** This section is not actually true.
+PyPI doesn't seem to play nicely with using git dependency sources, the support for it in the various packaging components seems to be haphazard and inconsistent at best, and dependent on the exact versions of things you're using.
+So just skip to the "local git checkout" for now.
+Was hoping this would be far more trivial!

+~~
 The easiest way to install/use the mapper is with pip, via:

     pip install pystarboundmap